New Youth: Li Dazhao

 Li Dazhao (李大釗 (李大钊); 1889 – 1927), had played an important role in the New Culture Movement and would soon become a cofounder of the Chinese Communist Party.
 He was the magazine's chief collaborator with the Chinese Communist Party, and published, among other things, an introduction to Marxist theory in the May 1919 issue of New Youth.
 In it, he argued that China, while not possessing a significant urban proletariat, could be viewed as an entire nation that had been exploited by capitalist imperialist countries.
 In April 1927, the 38-year-old Li was arrested and then killed by a warlord in Peking University.

 Mao Zedong

-Mao Zedong (毛泽东 (毛澤東); 1893 – 1976), the founding father of the People's Republic of China, contributed articles against the oppression of women under Confucianism and on the importance of physical fitness to the magazine in his youth.
+Mao Zedong (毛澤東 (毛泽东); 1893 – 1976), the founding father of the People's Republic of China, contributed articles against the oppression of women under Confucianism and on the importance of physical fitness to the magazine in his youth.
 "The well-known quotation of Mao Zedong (1893–1976), cited above, which compares young people to the morning sun, claimed for youth the authority to define the nation’s future and endowed it with all the power to make changes that would revolutionize society."